Candice Dupree: Personal life

 Dupree grew up in Tampa, Florida.
-She played basketball and volleyball at Paul R. Wharton High School and has two sisters; one is her twin, while the other is several years younger.
+She played basketball and volleyball at Paul R. Wharton High School.
+She has two siblings, a twin sister and another, younger sister.
 Dupree played basketball at Temple University from 2002 to 2006.
 She won numerous awards and accolades as a college basketball player, drawing comparisons to the NBA's Tim Duncan.

-Dupree was married to former Mercury teammate DeWanna Bonner and in 2017 Bonner gave birth to twins.
+Dupree was married to former Mercury teammate DeWanna Bonner.
+In 2017, Bonner gave birth to twin girls, Cali and Demi.